somesettylalithakumari/AI-Code-Chatbot-Development/README.md

 Confirmation email is sent

 ## PDF Knowledge Base (RAG)
--Upload PDFs from the UI
+- Upload PDFs from the UI
--PDFs are embedded and indexed
+- PDFs are embedded and indexed
--AI answers questions only using uploaded knowledge
+- AI answers questions only using uploaded knowledge

 ## Admin Dashboard
--View all bookings
+- View all bookings
--Monitor system usage
+- Monitor system usage
--Accessible from the bottom of the app
+- Accessible from the bottom of the app